-Last week at the ThriveAP+ kickoff, a speaker discussed the concept of motivational interviewing.
+Recently on the ThriveAP residency program webinar, a speaker discussed the concept of motivational interviewing.
 In my eight years as a nurse practitioner, I had never been introduced to the topic.
 I wasn’t quite sure what to expect.
 Midway through her discussion, I had an ‘Aha!’ moment that will make a significant difference in the way I interact with my patients.
 Here’s what happened.

 Towards the beginning of the discussion, the speaker asked our audience of nurse practitioners to role play a conversation.
 One of us was to be a patient with an unhealthy habit, and the other was to be the provider discussing the habit with the patient.
 Our conversations were meandering, as we found it difficult to arrive at a conclusion that reached an effective solution to the patient’s problem.
 And, even if we were able to provide some insight or motivation to the ‘patient’, the interaction lasted far too long for what is acceptable in most practice settings.
 We needed a better way.

 The better way to motivate patients to change was this.
 Rather than persuade the patient, come up with our own possible solutions to the problem as providers, or offer insight, we asked questions to help the patient reach these endpoints on his or her own.
 Here are the four questions that directed our more effective patient-provider conversation: